mist/android/README.md

 - Android OS version 5.0 or newer

-Latest stable version supporting older OS version: 2.16.7
+Latest stable version supporting older OS version is 2.16.7 Please get in contact with us in case you needed this version.
+(Contact details are below)

 ### Screenshots